Pregnant women’s rights at work in the UK (2026): protections, leave and pay

 - What if my employer refuses my flexible working request after maternity leave?
 They must have a valid business reason and follow proper procedure.
 You can appeal their decision.

 Pregnancy should be a time of joy, not workplace worry.
-Understanding and asserting your legal rights is crucial for a healthy work-life balance during pregnancy.
-With strong UK employment laws protecting expectant mothers, you can focus on what matters most – preparing for your baby’s arrival.
+Understanding and asserting your legal rights is crucial.
+With strong UK employment laws (Equality Act 2010, Maternity and Parental Leave Regulations 1999, Protection from Redundancy (Pregnancy and Family Leave) Act 2023 and the Employment Rights Act 2025) protecting expectant mothers, you can focus on what matters most: preparing for your baby’s arrival.

 Protect your rights during pregnancy at work!